nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     - [API](#add)

 1. **List**
-    - Displays a list of the all the user's expenses.
+    - Displays a list of all the user's expenses.
     - Command: `list`
     - [API](#list)